DannyWhiteFix/NexaWallet/doc/gitian-building.md

 Gitian build
 ============

-This guide takes for granted that you are using Ubuntu 18.04 or 20.04 as host OS.
+This guide takes for granted that you are using Ubuntu 20.04 as host OS.
 The aim of the document is to be able to produce deterministic binaries using gitian-tools and docker containers.

 Prerequisite